Pork and Pork Products

 The British Pig Association allows the Quality Pedigree Pork mark to appear on pork that has been produced locally from British pedigree breeds.

-When looking to purchase pork, keep an eye out for marks such as the Red Tractor logo
+When looking to purchase pork, keep an eye out for logos and marks

 For more information on logos and marks visit our Logos and Marks page.